avidLearnerInProgress/CTCI-solutions/Miscellaneous/Readme.md

 * Check if two Binary Trees are identical
 * Diameter of Binary Tree
 * Find level having maximum sum in Binary Tree
+* Find all root to leaf paths in Binary Tree
+* Find if path with given sum exists in Binary Tree